Skip to article frontmatterSkip to article content

 U=i<jfC(rij)[fR(rij)bijfA(rij)]U = \sum_{i < j} f_C(r_{ij})[f_R(r_{ij}) - b_{ij}f_A(r_{ij})]

-where UU is the potential energy of the system, fC(rij)f_C(r_{ij}) is the cutoff function that determines the range of the potential, fR(rij)f_R(r_{ij}) is the repulsive term that accounts for the Pauli exclusion principle, fA(rij)f_A(r_{ij}) is the attractive term that accounts for the van der Waals forces, bijb_{ij} is the bond order term that describes the bond strength between atoms ii and jj, and rijr_{ij} is the distance between atoms ii and jj.
-The bond order term bijb_{ij} is a function of the bond length, bond angle, and coordination number of the atoms, which has the many-body effect.
+where UU is the potential energy of the system, fC(rij)f_C(r_{ij}) is the cutoff function that determines the range of the potential, fR(rij)f_R(r_{ij}) is the repulsive term that accounts for short-range core repulsion, fA(rij)f_A(r_{ij}) is the bonding term, bijb_{ij} is the bond-order term that describes how the bond strength between atoms ii and jj depends on the local environment, and rijr_{ij} is the distance between atoms ii and jj.
+The bond-order term bijb_{ij} is a function of the bond length, bond angle, and coordination number of the atoms, which gives the potential its many-body character.

 Embedded Atom Method (EAM)